DamienToomey/memory/README.md

 So to answer your questions, Yes its behaving as expected."

-We can add `eslint ...; exit 0` to prevent npm from throwing an error.
+We can add `eslint ...; exit 0` to prevent npm from throwing an error. or -s (DOES NOT WORK AS EXPECTED)

 #### Running ESLint on a single file